javascript-tutorial/en.javascript.info/2-ui/2-events/01-introduction-browser-events/article.md

 `options`
 : An additional optional object with properties:
     - `once`: if `true`, then the listener is automatically removed after it triggers.
-    - `capture`: the phrase where to handle the event, to be covered later in the chapter <info:bubbling-and-capturing>.
+    - `capture`: the phase where to handle the event, to be covered later in the chapter <info:bubbling-and-capturing>.
 For historical reasons, `options` can also be `false/true`, that's the same as `{capture: false/true}`.
     - `passive`: if `true`, then the handler will not `preventDefault()`, we'll cover that later in <info:default-browser-action>.